Finalize Cutover Process

 fields should show"stream hashing"

-or if the verifier is not in the stream hashing phase, the cutover process might take a long a time.
+.If the verifier is not in the stream hashing phase, the cutover process might take a long time.

 The following example returns the status of the synchronization process.